compound-finance/comet/certora/README.md

 ### CometHarness
 A collection of summarizations and simplifications of methods and components of comet.
 Some summarization are safe approximation as important properties have been proven on the original code.
-For example: replacing the extensively bitwise operation functions `isInAsset` with a simpler but symatically equievelant summarization.
+For example: replacing the extensively bitwise operation functions `isInAsset` with a simpler but semantically equivalent summarization.
 Since `isInAsset` have been proven to be correct with respect to a set of properties this simplification is a safe approximation.
 However some simplifications are under-approximation as they don't take into account all possible states of the contract.

 The following table describe which spec file runs on which harness contract and which setup spec, to give a better sense of the assumptions and simplifications that were used in the verification of these specific rules: